lenesk/sokolova.dk/grammar-and-vocabulary-tips-for-describing-data-in-the-essay-at-studieprøven.md

 > *Antallet af boligsøgende er reduceret fra 28.000 til 18.400.* (Fra ordnet.dk)

-If you use *antal* in the indefinite form stating alone or in the any case with a preceeding adjective/participium, the form antallet af is incorrect.
-Use indefinite or defintie form article et/det instead in front og *antal*, and without preposition *af*.
+If you use *antal* in the indefinite form standing alone or with a preceeding adjective/participium, the form *antallet af* is incorrect.
+Use the indefinite or defintie article *et/det* instead in front og *antal*, and use it without preposition *af*.

 > *Der er et stort antal adspurgte, der fokuserer på dette tema*.
 (Fra ordnet.dk)
 > *I det omfang et faldende antal konkurser er udtryk for et sundhedstegn i erhvervslivet ...* (Fra ordnet.dk)